Sites, Locations, and Racks¶

 In a future Nautobot release, sites may become just another Location Type, and the Site model may be collapsed into the Location model.

 Sites can be arranged geographically using regions.
 A region might represent a continent, country, city, campus, or other area depending on your use case.
 Regions can be nested recursively to construct a hierarchy.
 For example, you might define several country regions, and within each of those several state or city regions to which sites are assigned.

 The rack model represents a physical two- or four-post equipment rack in which devices can be installed.
-Each rack must be assigned to a site, and may optionally be assigned to a rack group and/or tenant.
+Each rack must be assigned to a site, and may optionally be assigned to a location, rack group, and/or tenant.
 Racks can also be organized by user-defined functional roles.

 Rack height is measured in rack units (U); racks are commonly between 42U and 48U tall, but Nautobot allows you to define racks of arbitrary height.
 A toggle is provided to indicate whether rack units are in ascending (from the ground up) or descending order.